REDMED-X/OperatorsKit/KIT/PasswordSpray/README.md

 # PasswordSpray
-Validate a single password against multiple accounts using kerberos authentication and a list with predefined usrenames.
+Validate a single password against multiple accounts using kerberos authentication and a list with predefined usernames.
 The list can be loaded from your own attacker system.

->A valid list with usrenames is considered newline separated.
+>A valid list with usernames is considered newline separated.

 ## Arguments
 * `<path to username file>`: the path on your own attacker system to a file containing the list with usernames.
 Each username must be newline separated.